Rostlab/ConSurf/README.md

 #### Perl and BioPerl

-It is mandatory to have perl installed on Your machine.
+It is mandatory to have perl installed on your machine.
 After Perl is installed please run the following commands in order to download and install perl modules
 ```shell
 cpan